 Lifestyle and home remedies

 - Use a heating pad.
-A heating pad placed on your lower abdomen can soothe and possibly minimize feelings of bladder pressure or pain.
+A heating pad placed on your lower abdomen may soothe bladder pressure or pain.

 - Stay hydrated.
 Drink plenty of fluids to keep yourself hydrated.
-Avoid coffee, alcohol, soft drinks with caffeine and citrus juices — as well as spicy foods — until your infection clears.
-These items can irritate the bladder and aggravate a frequent or urgent need to urinate.
+Avoid coffee, alcohol, soft drinks with caffeine and citrus juices.
+Also avoid spicy foods until your infection clears.
+These items can irritate the bladder and make a frequent or urgent need to urinate worse.

 Preparing for your appointment

-If you have signs or symptoms common to cystitis, make an appointment with your primary care provider.
-After an initial evaluation, you may be referred to a doctor who specializes in urinary tract disorders (urologist or nephrologist).
+If you have symptoms common to cystitis, make an appointment with your primary care provider.
+After an initial visit, you may then see a doctor who specializes in urinary tract disorders (urologist or nephrologist).

 What you can do